erpc-io/eRPC/README.md

    at runtime.

 ## Short-term TODOs
+ * In willemt/raft, remove fprofile-arcs and ftest-coverage.
+Add install target.
  * In IBTransport, check if MLX environment vars are set.
 Do it in constructor.
  * Try using union for `server_info` and `client_info` in sslot.
 This causes C++ issues bc of non-trivial destructor in anonymous union.